 You can shop Easter gifts and food while the kids enjoy fun and games, all related to Easter.
 There are even real-life Easter bunnies to pet, and who doesn’t love a furry little friend?
 Another awesome thing to do during Easter in France.

 Easter in France is a time of celebration for all ages.
 Families spend time the entire weekend enjoying food, fun, and giving respects to the importance of the holiday to their religion.

 French Easter traditions are one of the most festive in the world to celebrate the holiday!
-Keep reading this blog to learn about some of the other popular French traditions.
+Keep reading this blog to learn about some of the popular French traditions aside from French Easter.